 - Research cutting-edge methods and techniques

-- Prepare for a career in policing, forensic psychology or security
+- Prepare for a career in policing, the prison service or customs

 Pre-approved for a Masters